Frequency Domain Resampling for Gridded Spatial Data: Concluding Remarks

 \section{Concluding Remarks}

 The proposed spatial resampling method, called Hybrid Frequency Domain Bootstrap (HFDB), combines two resampling approaches in the form of subsampling and bootstrap in order to validly approximation the distribution of spatial spectral mean statistics.
 Spectral means are fundamental spatial parameters, yet spectral statistics have complicated distributions owing to complex variances that are difficult to estimate.
-Previous bootstrap methods, such as the FDWB proposed by \citep{ng2021}, rely on specific distributional assumptions and can fail to provide valid distributional approximations for non-Gaussian spatial data, due to issues in correctly capturing the variances of spectral statistics for such data.
+Previous bootstrap methods, such as the FDWB proposed by \cite{ng2021}, rely on specific distributional assumptions and can fail to provide valid distributional approximations for non-Gaussian spatial data, due to issues in correctly capturing the variances of spectral statistics for such data.
 In contrast, the HFDB overcomes these limitations by incorporating a scaling adjustment from spatial subsampling to correct the spread of bootstrap approximations in the frequency domain.
-This leads to more accurate and general estimation of the sampling distribution of spatial spectral mean statistics.
+This leads to more accurate and general estimation of the sampling distribution of spatial spectral mean statistic, as suggested by theory and numerical results in Sections~\ref{sec:sub-freq}-\ref{sec:sim}.

-The numerical results in Sections~\ref{sec:sim}-\ref{sec:6} illustrate the finite-sample performance of the HFDB method in terms of testing and interval estimation, while the theoretical results in Sections~\ref{sec:sub-freq}-\ref{sec:HPB} provide some formal guarantees of consistency in HFDB distributional approximations.
-Importantly, our results hold under mild spatial conditions, which allows a broad scope of application for applying HFDB to spectral problems of assessing spatial covariance structure, with both Gaussian and non-Gaussina spatial processes.
-Main results along with further technical results on establishing subsampling and bootstrap for spatial data are provided in the \nameref{sec:appendix}.